IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission's *Governance and Responsibilities Manual* says:

-> Commissioners and kaimahi must recognise that personal biases can undermine the integrity of the Commission's work and lead to inconsistent application of human rights principles.^[Human Rights Commission Governance \& Responsibilities Manual]
+> Commissioners and kaimahi must recognise that personal biases can undermine the integrity of the Commission's work and lead to inconsistent application of human rights principles.\[19]

 *Mainstreaming the Human Rights of Women and Girls into Our Everyday Work* identifies [[organisational culture]], including staff attitudes, as an important enabling factor for gender equality and, therefore, including men and boys:

-> \[An enabling factor is\] [[organisational culture]]: the extent that the attitudes of staff, NHRI members and formal institutional systems, policies and structures support or marginalise gender equality.^[NHRI Guidelines for Mainstreaming the Human Rights of Women and Girls into Our Everyday Work]
+> \[An enabling factor is\] [[organisational culture]]: the extent that the attitudes of staff, NHRI members and formal institutional systems, policies and structures support or marginalise gender equality.\[49]

 As a human rights duty-bearer, the Commission should consider the effects of their policy and actions on men.
 The Commission's stated beliefs about equality and universality are not necessarily reflected in its actions and policy.
 Commissioners and staff should consider whether their beliefs align with human rights principles and consider how these beliefs affect the protection and promotion of men's human rights.

-It is possible that the leadership and staff do not know that their beliefs create barriers to the protection and promotion of men's rights. *Integrating a Gender Perspective into Human Rights Investigations* cautions that "gender-based discrimination might be so ingrained that even the investigators themselves fail to recognize human rights concerns".^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+It is possible that the leadership and staff do not know that their beliefs create barriers to the protection and promotion of men's rights. *Integrating a Gender Perspective into Human Rights Investigations* cautions that "gender-based discrimination might be so ingrained that even the investigators themselves fail to recognize human rights concerns".\[43]

-The Commission should "ensure that members and staff are equipped to deal with issues that are sensitive, outside their experience, or clash with their personal beliefs"^[Assessing the Effectiveness of National Human Rights Institutions], including issues related to men and boys.
+The Commission should "ensure that members and staff are equipped to deal with issues that are sensitive, outside their experience, or clash with their personal beliefs"\[32], including issues related to men and boys.

 ### Knowledge and experience of leadership and staff